wvmitchell/funExample/README.md

 ![mockup](https://github.com/Tman22/funExample/blob/master/mockup.png)

+### Iteration 0

+Walk through the mockup and outline the components that you will need to buid this application.

 * Start by creating a component that has a form inside with two inputs labeled
   - Event and Details
   - Place this form inside the `Event-form` div in the `App` component'